This is a guide to producing a high quality summary of recurring Governance and Risk meetings at MakerDAO.

 Do not include "umm", "so", "like", irrelevant tangents, and any other obfuscating language.
 The aim of the summary is to most clearly capture the main points in a concise and readable fashion that is semantically true to how the point was spoken.

-h4 Discussion header at the end of each section to capture questions and comments made during that part of the call.
+h4 Discussion header at the end of each section if there are questions or comments.

-If there are no questions or comment do not include a Discussion header.
+If there are no questions or comments, do not include a Discussion header.

 `Chat` marker to the beginning of questions or comments coming from the chat.